FDA considers an “unapproved animal drug” to be a drug that:

 Learn more about the conditional drug approval process by visiting the following website:

 An indexed animal drug is a drug on FDA’s Index of Legally Marketed Unapproved New Animal Drugs for Minor Species, referred to as “the Index.”
 Although technically unapproved, a drug listed on the Index has legal marketing status.
 It can be legally marketed for a specific use in certain minor species.
 Indexing is allowed for drugs for:

 - Non-food-producing minor species, such as pet birds, hamsters, and ornamental fish.
 These animals are typically not eaten by people or food-producing animals; and

 - An early non-food life stage of a food-producing minor species, such as oyster spat (immature oysters).
 Because people do not generally eat oyster spat, a drug to treat a disease in spat can be indexed, but a drug to treat a disease in adult oysters, which people commonly eat, cannot be indexed.

-Indexing a drug is a three-step process that includes a review of the drug’s safety and effectiveness by a panel of qualified experts outside FDA.
-All members of the expert panel must agree that, when used according to the label, the drug’s benefits outweigh the risks to the treated animal.
-The panel submits a report containing its unanimous opinion to FDA.
-If FDA agrees with the panel’s opinion, the agency adds the drug to the Index.
+Indexing a drug is a three-step process.
+A panel of qualified experts outside FDA reviews the drug’s safety in the specific minor species.
+The panel also reviews the drug’s effectiveness for the intended use.
+All members must agree that, when used according to the label, the drug’s benefits outweigh the risks to the treated animal.
+The panel submits a report containing its recommendation to FDA.
+If FDA agrees with the panel, the agency adds the drug to the Index.

 Learn more about indexing by visiting the following websites: